george-hawkins/arf-drone/transmitter-ongoing.md

 A single transmitter can be used to control any number of remote controlled craft, e.g. you could have a model plane, tank, boat, submarine and quadcopter and use the same transmitter to control whichever one of these you wanted to use at a particular time.

 On your transmitter you have to create models - each model corresponds to the one of the RC craft you own.
+Later we'll cover the binding process that ties a given model to the actual receiver in the corresponding craft.

 The transmitter comes with one model, called MODEL01, already setup - when you turn on the transmitter you can see in the main screen that it's the currently selected model.